First Battle of Zawiya: Rebels take control, initial loyalist counterattacks

 The battle began on 24 February, when Libyan troops loyal to Gaddafi attacked a mosque where protesters were holding an anti-government sit-in.
 The troops opened fire with automatic weapons and hit the minaret with an anti-aircraft gun.
 After the attack, thousands of people rallied in Green Square by the mosque shouting "Leave!
 Leave!"
 On the same day, anti-Gaddafi forces repelled the attack on the city.

 On 26 February, government forces opened fire on anti-government protesters and Egyptian migrant workers.
 By this point, most of the city was under rebel control — however, security forces controlled surrounding areas and had set up checkpoints on the outskirts.
 In addition, some government militia and security forces were still present in the city and at least one tank was seen.
 24 rebel fighters were killed during the two previous days of fighting.

 On 28 February, government troops conducted a counter-attack against the city with 200 soldiers coming in from the east, supported by snipers, tanks and artillery.
 The first attack came just after midnight when loyalist soldiers tried to come through the eastern city gate in pick-up trucks.
 The attack was repelled.
-In the early evening, a second attack of three more trucks tried to break through the west gate.
+In the early evening, a second attack by fighters in three more trucks tried to break through the west gate.
 Two of the trucks were destroyed.
 At the same time, six more pick-ups again attacked the eastern gate.
 Two were captured by rebel forces.
 During the clashes one government tank was damaged by a rocket propelled grenade.
 After six hours of fighting, government troops were unable to reclaim the city.
 10 soldiers were killed in the street fighting and 12–14 were captured, of which eight switched sides and joined the rebels.